jabergius33/LiDAR-point-cloud/Code/Cylinder3D-desnowing/README.md

 ##### Install additional package:
   * pip install -U scikit-learn

+#### Dataset:
+* Make sure your dataset is stored in a /sequence folder according to the SemanticKITTI doc.
+(Dataset path is the path to this folder)

 ### How to use it:
+1. Modify semantickitti.yaml
+2. Train
+3. Modify demo_test_folder.py
+4. Generate predictions
+5. Eval/result!

 #### Training (potentially need to chmod +x the file)